The Right Reverend Craig Botterill, Q.C.

 Bishop Brian Marsh has served the Anglican Church for over thirty years.
 He has been a parish priest, Bishop Ordinary and, for three terms, Presiding Bishop of The Anglican Church in America.
 Bishop Marsh has taught at the secondary and college level, specializing in public speaking, homiletics, English literature, Shakespeare as literature and performance, and Ascetical theology.
 A published playwright, he has written over a hundred plays, many of which have had religious themes.
 Plays based on the lives of Julian of Norwich, Teresa of Avila and St John of the Cross have been produced as chancel drama.
 Bishop Marsh holds earned B.A. and M.A. degrees in Speech and Communication.
 He holds a Master of Divinity Degree from The General Theological Seminary.

-Father Peter Geromel
+The Reverend Canon Peter Geromel